AndreaGuarracino/rat-chapter/README.md

 ## Docker

 A reproducible Docker image bundling every tool used in the protocol is defined in `Docker/Dockerfile`.
-The Dockerfile is the canonical source of truth for tool versions referenced in `Chapter/02-materials.typ`.
+Tool versions are defined in `Chapter/02-materials.typ`.

 See [`Docker/README.md`](Docker/README.md) for the full tool version table and build/run instructions.